 We will reconceive the Faculty Advisory Committee on Diversity (FACD), composed of tenured faculty members representing all four academic divisions of the University, to provide leadership and oversight regarding departments' recruitment and retention procedures, financial resources, and curriculum development.

-- A proposal for a reconceived FACD was approved at the November meeting of the full faculty.
-An election for this committee will be held in April and the new FACD will be in place for FY’22.
+- A proposal for a reconceived FACD was approved at the November meeting of the full faculty and new committee members elected by the full faculty in April 2021.

 Supplier & Contractor Diversity

 We will renew our commitment to ensuring that diverse firms are afforded equitable access to the many purchasing and sourcing needs of the University.
 We will accomplish this by strengthening our commitment to making purchases through competition, expanding our partnerships with current and prospective diverse suppliers, and building capacity through advocacy and outreach.

 - The Office of Finance and Treasury has adopted a multi-year supplier diversity action plan.
 The plan aims to establish a more diverse supplier base for the University that will broaden the pool of supplier expertise, capabilities and perspectives, and include more businesses that are at least 51% owned and operated by people of color, women, veterans or members of the LGBTQ+ community.